stormpath/stormpath-documentation/source/accnt_mgmt.rst

 It is possible to use different kinds of Directories simultaneously, to allow users to log-in with multiple external systems at the same time.
 For example, if you wanted to enable logging-in with Facebook, LinkedIn, and Salesforce, this would require a separate Mirror Directory for each one.

 If multiple Directories are desired, we recommend that you create a separate "master" Directory that allows for a unified user identity.
 This master Directory would link all the Accounts in Mirror Directories with a master Account in a master Directory.
-This offers a few benefits:

-1. You can maintain one Directory that has all your user Accounts, retaining globally unique canonical identities across your application

-2. You are able to leverage your own Groups in the master Directory.
-Remember, most data in a Mirror Directory is read-only, meaning you cannot create your own Groups in it, only read the Groups (if any) synchronized from the external directory.

-3. Keep a user’s identity alive even after they've left your customer's organization and been deprovisioned in the external user directory.
-This is valuable in a SaaS model where the user is loosely coupled to an organization.
-Contractors and temporary workers are good examples.

-For information about how login works with master Directories, please see :ref:`How Login Works with Master Directories <mirror-login>`.
+For information about how login works with master Directories, please see :ref:`account-linking`.

 .. _about-ldap-dir: